itom-project/itom/docs/userDoc/source/02_installation/install_all-in-one_development_setup_creation.rst

 Compile PCL
 ===========

 Unpack the PCL source on your hard drive.
 Create a build_x64/build_x86 folder and execute CMake with this folders.
+After each step, you must start the CMake configuration, otherwise the new entries will not be added.

 * Set **EIGEN_INCLUDE_DIR** to ${MAINDIR}/3rdPartyPCL/Eigen3.2.8
 * Set **FLANN_INCLUDE_DIR** to ${MAINDIR}/3rdPartyPCL/flann1.7.1/include